 There is a focus within this examination on timely recognition, diagnosis and management of conditions and situations in the pre-hospital environment rather than on the use of facilities for investigation and treatment that may be available predominantly within a hospital.
 This examination includes prehospital emergency care for all patient age groups from neonates to the very elderly.

-All of the Faculty Examinations are administered by RCSEd's Exams Team - regulations are available from the College website at the links below.
-Exam enquiries can be directed to the Exam's Team at: IMC.firstname.lastname@example.org
+All of the Faculty Examinations are administered by RCSEd's Exams Team - regulations are available from the College website.
+Exam enquiries can be directed to the Exam's Team at: firstname.lastname@example.org

 Please Note: only Members and Fellows who are in good standing can use Post-nominals from Faculty of Pre-Hospital Care Exams.